 תנו רבנן משיח בן דוד שעתיד להגלות במהרה בימינו אומר לו הקב”ה שאל ממני דבר ואתן לך שנאמר (תהלים ב, ז) אספרה אל חוק וגו’ אני היום ילדתיך (תהלים ב, ח) שאל ממני ואתנה גוים נחלתך וכיון שראה משיח בן יוסף שנהרג אומר לפניו רבש”ע איני מבקש ממך אלא חיים אומר לו חיים עד שלא אמרת כבר התנבא עליך דוד אביך שנאמר (Psalms 21:5) חיים שאל ממך נתתה לו וגו’

 “The Sages taught: To Messiah ben David, who is destined to be revealed swiftly in our time, the Holy One, Blessed be He, says: Ask of Me anything and I will give you whatever you wish, as it is stated: “I will tell of the decree; the Lord said unto me: You are My son, this day have I begotten you, ask of Me, and I will give the nations for your inheritance, and the ends of the earth for your possession” (Psalms 2:7-8).
-Once the Messiah ben David saw Messiah ben Yosef, who was killed, he says to the Holy One, Blessed be He: Master of the Universe, I ask of you only life; that I will not suffer the same fate.
+Once the Messiah ben David saw Messiah ben Yosef, who was killed, he said to the Holy One, Blessed be He: Master of the Universe, I ask of you only life; that I will not suffer the same fate.
 The Holy One, Blessed be He, says to him: Life?
-Even before you stated this request, your father, David, already prophesied about you with regard to this matter precisely, as it is stated: “He asked life of You, You gave it to him; even length of days for ever and ever” (Psalms 21:5).”
+Even before you stated this request, your father, David, already prophesied about you with regard to this matter precisely, as it is stated: “He asked life of You, You gave it to him; even length of days forever and ever” (Psalms 21:5).”
 Sukkah 52a, The William Davidson Talmud, Sefaria.org [3]

 Nashku Var